 A Southeast Asian surf enthusiast in her mid-20s explores the legendary landscapes of Uluwatu and reports on her top 10 experiences

-In no particular order, here are my top 10 things to do and places to eat in Uluwatu:
+In no particular order, here are my top 10 places to eat and check out in Uluwatu:

 I went to Suka Espresso almost everyday.
 Not only did it have the best Flat White around (in my opinion, of course), but the food is also all sorts of good for you: delicious, fresh, and locally-grown.
 The interiors of the place is also decorated with up-cycled furniture, so it’s extra sustainable.